tohas1986/openbmc/poky/documentation/test-manual/reproducible-builds.rst

 detect security issues being introduced.
 However, from a Yocto Project perspective, it is also hugely important that our builds are deterministic.
 When you build a given input set of metadata, we expect you to get consistent output.
-This has always been a key focus but, :ref:`since release 3.1 ("dunfell")
+This has always been a key focus but, :yocto_docs:`since release 3.1 ("dunfell")
-<migration-guides/migration-3.1:reproducible builds now enabled by default>`,
+</ref-manual/migration-3.1.html#reproducible-builds-now-enabled-by-default>`,
 it is now true down to the binary level including timestamps.

 For example, at some point in the future life of a product, you find that you